The Housing Board works with partners to identify and meet housing need, extend housing choice and tackle homelessness.

 Choice does not increase the supply of homes available.
 It can still take a long time to find and successfully bid for a property.
 The process (briefly) is:

-- Home-Link advertises available council and housing association homes across the sub-region, on-line every 2 weeks.
+- Home-Link advertises available council and housing association homes across the local area, on-line every 2 weeks.

 - Existing council and housing association tenants who wish to transfer to a different property and new applicants seeking a home can use the system to see the homes coming up for let.